 Chrome Witch Hat Pendant Lamp

-Materials: Chromed metal (iron).
-White painted on the inside.
-Chrome rod, black plastic.
-Porcelain socket.
+Materials: Chromed metal (iron) lampshade.
+Painted white on the inside.
+Chrome rod, black plastic tube.
+Chrome canopy.
+Porcelain E27 socket.

 Cord Length: 60 cm / 23.62’’